ChrisWang0901/youtube-loop/project.md

   }, 500);
 }
 That’s it!
 This gives you a simple, functional YouTube loop extension.
 From here, you can add features (like saving user preferences, syncing times, supporting multiple loops, etc.).
 But for a minimal first pass, the above setup will loop a given segment of a YouTube video based on user-input start and end times.

+- responsive css
+- toggle ui
+- select where to inject